bailu-lab/ii/README.md

 The workflow consists of two major components:

-1. **nnU-Net–based automated pituitary segmentation** from 3D T1-weighted MRI to extract volumes for whole pituitary and subregions (anterior lobe, posterior lobe, pituitary stalk).
+1. **nnU-Net–based automated pituitary segmentation** from 3D T1-weighted MRI to extract volumes for whole pituitary and subregions (anterior pituitary, posterior pituitary, pituitary stalk).
 2. **GAMLSS-based lifespan normative modeling** for estimating centile trajectories and deriving deviation scores used for disease association analyses and prognostic modeling.

 The repository enables reproducible normative modeling pipelines supporting: